vazco/universe-modules/README.md

 ### Roadmap

-- [] Full tests coverage
+- [ ] Full tests coverage
-- [] Allow opt-in for other Babel modules (decorators etc)
+- [ ] Allow opt-in for other Babel modules (decorators etc)
-- [] Support for lazy loading modules on the client instead of bundling them with main Meteor app
+- [ ] Support for lazy loading modules on the client instead of bundling them with main Meteor app

 ### Changelog

 You can find changelog in CHANGELOG.md file.

+### Issues

+Please report all found issues on [GitHub issue tracker](https://github.com/vazco/universe-modules/issues)

 ### Copyright and license